LeadRDRK/OpenBureau/docs/Protocol.md

 It is not known how the coordinates should be interpreted.
 The first two bits of the value seems to be used as signbits, with `0xFF` for negative, `0x00` for positive.
 The other 3 bytes varies wildly depending on the position.

 # Limitations
 By design, the protocol is limited to 256 concurrent users.
 This is because, the `hello` packet that the server sends only uses an uint8 to send the connection ID; effectively limiting its range from 0 to 255, thus limiting it to 256 possible values.
-However, it is still entirely possible for a server to handle more than that, as TCP doesn't limit the amount of active connections, though it is impractical to do so.
-This is where WSL comes into use.
+However, it is still entirely possible for a server to handle more than that, as TCP doesn't limit the amount of active connections, though it is impractical to do so. *This is where WLS comes into use.*

 # License
 This documentation is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0)